badjr/Mass-Java-Runner/README.md

 It's not bug free.
 Some bugs that I know of:

 * It will hang if there's a Java file that has an infinite loop. `Ctrl+C` should terminate it.
-* If a Java file declares multiple `Scanner`s with `System.in` as the argument, it won't be able to compile it.
+* If a Java file creates multiple `Scanner` objects with `System.in` as the argument, it won't compile.